DeuceEFI/Jaguar/README.md

  * 1 Optional MAF analog input pin, no supporting circuitry (for future use).
  * 1 ignition advance output to GM DIS/GM HEI/Ford EDIS module.
  * 1 DIS Bypass signal output from CPU.
- * 6 injector drives (HI-Z ONLY 6A MAX per injector).
+ * 8 injector drives (HI-Z ONLY 6A MAX per injector).
 Can setup to run 2 injectors from one CPU output using Port T4567 or 1 injector per CPU output using Port B0-7 once firmware is ready.
- * 5 Ground connections (CPU, Injectors, Ignition, TPS and Analog Sensors).
+ * 6 Ground connections (CPU, Injectors, Ignition, TPS, O2 Sensor and Analog Sensors).
- * 4 "12V" connections (All are +12V SWITCHED, please use relay(s) to supply power to these pins).
+ * 2 "12V" connections (Both are to be +12V SWITCHED, please use relay(s) to supply power to these pins).
  * 1 Fuel Pump relay drive.
  * 1 Cooling Fan relay drive.
  * 1 Accessory relay drive (Boost/Idle).